mastaneht/SPIS-Resting-State-Dataset/README.md

 Channels 65 to 67: Three surface EOG electrodes connected to the outer corners of the eyes and middle of the eyebrows.
 Channel 68: The trigge channel. trigger values = 200 correspond to the eyes-open (EO) and trigger values = 220 correspond to the eyes-closed (EC) states.
-The dataset only contains the raw data without any filtering or pre-processing.